 We’re lucky to live in the Pacific Northwest for so many reasons: totem poles, evergreen forests, salmon, sunsets.
 From the Fireside Restaurant there’s an amazing view of the marina with the sun setting behind it.
 You can sit outside or inside, and either is great (and they have heaters for cool nights).

 Our recommendation is always the salmon, no matter how it’s being prepared when you visit.
 So good.
-Other wonderful meals have included mussels, house-made pastas, gniocchi, locally sourced salads and more.
+Other wonderful meals have included mussels, house-made pastas, gnocchi, locally sourced salads and more.

 Sunset on the Marina